This week was hard.

 Third, more family and non-runners.
 Even though my parents were out of town and best friends on vacations, they all still found time to answer phone calls or texts and provide a listening ear.
 And a rational voice.
 And jokes, lots of jokes when needed.
 Love you guys.

 Finally, nature (and more running family).
 Instead of participating in the half marathon, I took to the trails and spent an absolutely glorious morning in nature and among friends.
 Thanks, EDGE Family.

 Inhale strength, exhale stress.
 Take care of yourself.
+You need to eat to train.
+Fuel right to feel good.
 Here’s to a better week!

 Ultramarathon Training Week 8

 Sometimes you can plan a great week, but reality doesn’t allow it.

 Just had a nice and easy 5 mile run to do today.
 It was snowy and windy though!
 I was alone on the path in the morning, just me and the snow plows.
 Total: 5.04 miles, 8:45 pace